-- 3.13.1Stakeholders have raised concerns about the monitoring of compliance with the South African local content regulations.
+3.13.1Stakeholders have raised concerns about the monitoring of compliance with the South African local content regulations.
 They alluded that the reporting requirements in regulations such as those dealing with South African content are particularly onerous on licensees.
-The Authority wanted input on whether the current monitoring provide accurate results and asked for suggestions on how the current monitoring methods can be adapted to become more user-friendly to both broadcasters and the Authority. - 3.13.2 Kagiso Media was of the view that much simpler, less complex mechanisms to support local content must be prescribed, particularly, if these mechanisms are to be adaptable to other platforms such as online, mobile sound and television content etc155. - 3.13.3 e.tv submitted that an electronic system of reporting which is common among broadcasters and the Authority (and based on broadcasters programming management
+The Authority wanted input on whether the current monitoring provide accurate results and asked for suggestions on how the current monitoring methods can be adapted to become more user-friendly to both broadcasters and the Authority.

-155 Kagiso Media's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 6)
+157 Jonathan G Shaw's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014

-- systems) would provide a more cost effective and less time consuming approach to monitoring 156. - 3.13.4 M-net and Multichoice argued that if the Authority is to fundamentally change the system of local content regulation to make it far enabling and flexible, that will require a reconsideration of the monitoring and compliance system.
+- 3.13.2 Kagiso Media was of the view that much simpler, less complex mechanisms to support local content must be prescribed, particularly, if these mechanisms are to be adaptable to other platforms such as online, mobile sound and television content etc158. - 3.13.3 e.tv submitted that an electronic system of reporting which is common among broadcasters and the Authority (and based on broadcasters programming management systems) would provide a more cost effective and less time consuming approach to monitoring159. - 3.13.4 M-net and Multichoice argued that if the Authority is to fundamentally change the system of local content regulation to make it far enabling and flexible, that will require a reconsideration of the monitoring and compliance system.
 The Authority, they said should reduce reporting obligations and reduce the costs of compliance.
-Most countries rely on self-reporting and spot checks157. - 3.13.5 The SABC proposed that a less complex methodology for calculating mandate performance be adopted.
-Furthermore it is proposed that the methodology guidelines should be attached to the final regulations for ease of implementation158. - 3.13.6 The public broadcaster further proposed that monitoring of the public broadcaster should be informed by its Corporate Plan and its commitment towards local content delivery based on its 3 year plan.
+Most countries rely on self-reporting and spot checks160. - 3.13.5 The SABC proposed that a less complex methodology for calculating mandate performance be adopted.
+Furthermore it is proposed that the methodology guidelines should be attached to the final regulations for ease of implementation161. - 3.13.6 The public broadcaster further proposed that monitoring of the public broadcaster should be informed by its Corporate Plan and its commitment towards local content delivery based on its 3 year plan.
 The SABC posited that mechanical quotas are not effective and at times are inconsistent with the corporate objectives of the SABC.
-SABC therefore recommended that it should be based on the revised licensing framework, the Corporate Plan and its commitments to local content.159 - 3.13.7 Jonathan G. Shaw believes that monitoring methodology is not clear.
-Publishing a yearly collated report regarding content regulation compliance would be helpful 160. - 3.13.8 The NAB was of the view that current reporting is administratively onerous on both broadcasters and the Authority as it is done manually and is paper based.
-Broadcasters are further concerned that often they are required to re-submit information already provided to the Authority.
-It stated that the licensees are not confident that monitoring is satisfactorily done as it is based on spot checks and this does not necessarily reflect a true compliance picture of a licensee. - 3.13.9 A recommendation by the NAB is that a standardised and simplified approach to compliance can alleviate non-compliance and be less burdensome on the Authority in monitoring the sector.
-The NAB further proposed that the Authority considers
+SABC therefore recommended that it should be based on the revised licensing framework, the Corporate Plan and its commitments to local content.162

-156 e.tv's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 22)
+158 Kagiso Media's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 6)

-157 Mnet and Multichoice's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 22)
+159 e.tv's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 22)

-158 SABC's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 16)
+160 Mnet and Multichoice's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 22)

-160 Jonathan G. Shaw's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 6)
+161 SABC's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 16)